greg7mdp/parallel-hashmap/README.md

 # Work in progress - please do not use yet - should be ready before the end of March 2019

-This repository aims to provide an set of excellent hash map implementations, with the following charecteristics:
+This repository aims to provide an set of excellent hash map implementations, with the following characteristics:

 - **header only**: nothing to build, just copy the `parallel_hashmap` directory to your project and you are good to go.